fluidex/fluidex.github.io/content/posts/damm/index.en.md

 quote = f(base)
 ```

-Obviously, we have quote > 0, base > 0. f is monotonically decreasing, i.e., f' < 0 (as in trading, when amount of one token increases, the other will of course decrease).
+Obviously, we have quote > 0, base > 0. f is monotonically decreasing, i.e., f' < 0 (as in each trade in an AMM pool, a token is turned into another token; if the amount of one token increases, the other will of course decrease).

 By definition, price is the absolute value of the derivative of f (as f' is negative, it's actually the reverse value of f'):